-Induction includes some ‘basic requirements’ (covered at ‘Starting your new job’, and in the Online induction resources).
+Induction includes some ‘basic requirements’ (covered at ‘Starting your new job’.
 Apart from these, induction covers two broad areas: the working environment and culture, and the requirements of the post including how the new starter will learn the role.

 Without adequate context it can be very difficult for individuals to fully understand their role and what they are ultimately contributing.
 Each unit, department or faculty at Oxford has its own organisational structures and procedures; there are also ‘cultural’ aspects of departmental life: the rules and norms which are not usually written down.
 It is important that these are communicated early on in the induction process, otherwise new staff may consider their behaviour to be appropriate and acceptable when it is not.
 This applies equally to new staff who have worked at the University before.
 The line manager is best placed to provide most of this information and guidance, which may include practical aspects like access to facilities of the department (such as stationery, photocopying, expense claims); formal and informal communication methods (from departmental committees to coffee breaks and social events); and norms and expectations concerning matters such as working hours, dress codes and smoking.